 Describe the data protection and disaster recovery considerations factored into the plan.
+Also include any cybersecurity impacts.

 L. BUSINESS PROCESS ANALYSIS

 Explain the business process analysis performed before this project was developed and if the IT system was designed to fix an operational problem.